Chaotic Behaviour of the Earth System in the Anthropocene

 for which the bifurcation diagram is depicted in Fig.~\ref{newChao03}.
 We point out that the coupling, $\omega$, just modulates the amplitude of the critical point, $\psi^{Eq}$, not affecting the above mentioned {\em islands of equilibrium}, which correspond to the emerging blanks within the chaotic pattern.

-It is worth pointing out that the presence of bifurcations and chaotic pattern in the behaviour of ES prevents the capability to make predictions and to control the behaviour of the ES.
-One could say that these features are to be expected given the complexity of the ES and its interactions, however, our model allows for depicting as well as quantifying the approach to this complex behaviour via the tracking of the actual value of the parameter $r$, which, in principle, can be extracted from data about the human activity \cite{OB:2022}.
+It is worth pointing out that the presence of bifurcations and chaotic pattern in the behaviour of ES drastically affects the capability to make predictions and to control the behaviour of the ES temperature.
+One could say that these features are to be expected given the complexity of the ES and its interactions, however, our model allows for depicting as well as quantifying the approach to this complex behaviour via the tracking of the actual value of the parameter $r$, which, in principle, can be extracted from data on the human activity.

 The above results admit two implementations depending on the coupling between $h_1$ and $h_2$:

 {\em{Scenario 1 -- Coupling between $h_1$ and $h_2$ evolving with the same growth rate, $r$, and different saturation points, $\alpha = 1$ and $\alpha > 1$, respectively.}}